 Falls & Older Adults

-[Offered by Centre for Studies in Aging & Health] The Falls for Older Adults online educational course is designed for health care providers’ continuing education and professional development.
+The Falls for Older Adults, offered by Centre for Studies in Aging & Health, online educational course is designed for health care providers’ continuing education and professional development.
 The course aims to improve knowledge about falls prevention, screening for risk, assessment and interventions for fall prevention.

 Fall Prevention and Cognitive Impairment: Inventory of resources and learning opportunities for caregivers (2018)